CESNET/du-docs/docs/pvc.md

     where `namespace` is user namespace as can be seen in Rancher GUI, usually *surname-ns*.
 The ad-hoc pod does not contain any data in advance, the user needs to populate the data on his/her own.
 PVC name is the exactly the same you fill in the `name` value.
-    TODO: how to populate data.
+User can choose different storage class according to description above.

 * Another option is to create PVC as CIFS storage from CERIT-SC.
 In such a case, user needs to download [secret.yaml](deployments/secret.yaml),